opentok/opentok-android-sdk-samples/Texture-Views-Renderer/README.md

 # Texture View Renderer

-In this sample we include a custom video renderer based on `android.view.TextureView` class.
+This sample application uses a custom video renderer based on `android.view.TextureView` class.

 When it comes to video rendering, there are different alternatives, in the OpenTok SDK, we support two ways of doing it: